nationalarchives/tdr-dev-documentation/manual/add-new-series.md

 ## Get the series reference

-Get the series reference from Claire.
+Get the series reference from Claire Driver.

 Claire will be talking to cataloguing about each series so will know what the series reference should be.